popoolaio/Good-Repository/README.md

 # Good-Repository

 This repository contains a simple Python project with proper structure and documentation.
+It is intended to be compared with a [bad repository](https://github.com/popoolaio/Bad-Repository).

 ## Installation